 That was July of 2009.
 Since that time, I have not had one returning episode of Alopecia Areata.
 I have devoted every spare moment I have to reading and researching anything and everything relating to nutrition, its effects on the body, health and fitness.
 It has become my utmost passion, understanding how the food we choose to put in our body effects our health.

-Today, I am almost 40 years old, live a raw, high carbohydrate, plant-based lifestyle.
-I have the energy to exercise every day, keep up with my growing boys, family life and my work as a Nutritional Therapy Practitioner and Health Coach.
+Today, I am 42 years old and I live a truly nutritious lifestyle.
+I eat a whole-foods, largely plant-based diet, and have the energy to exercise every day, keep up with my growing boys, family life and my work as a Nutritional Therapy Practitioner and Health Coach.
 I feel I am in the best shape of my life, physically, mentally, emotionally and spiritually.